amna8977/Punchintothevoid/README.md

 # Privacy Note

-The web page runs locally in your browser.
+The web page runs in your browser.
 The Python speech recognition uses Google's online recognition through the `SpeechRecognition` package, so that part needs an internet connection.